chenhongge/SA_DQN/README.md

 further improve SA-DQN performance by using more advanced training baselines or train more frames.

-We list the performance of our pretrained models in the Table below.
+We list the performance of our pretrained SA-DQN (convex relaxation) models in the Table below.

 | Environment | Evaluation         | Vanilla DQN | SA-DQN (convex relaxation) |
 |-------------|--------------------|:-----------:|:--------------------------:|